identusbook/identusbook.github.io/book/section3/verifiable-credentials.md

 Verifiable Credentials are an integral part of Self-Sovereign Identity, allowing individuals to keep and control how their personal information is shared.

 A Verifiable Credential (VC) is a digital statement made by an **Issuer** about a **Subject**.
 This statement is cryptographically secured and can be verified by a third party without the need for the **Verifier** to directly contact the **Issuer**.
-Verifiable Credentials are used to represent information such as identity documents, academic records, professional certifications, and other forms of credentials that traditionally exist in paper form as well as unlocking the potential for novel and powerful completely digital type of credentials.
+Verifiable Credentials are used to represent information such as identity documents, academic records, professional certifications, and other forms of credentials that traditionally exist in paper form.
+Coupled with other technology such as Self-Sovereign Identity, Verifiable Credentials can unlock novel and exciting use cases.

 Components of a Verifiable Credential: